bigcode-project/bigcode-website/content/en/docs/about/organization.md

 Big Code is led by [ServiceNow Research](https://servicenow.com/research) and [HuggingFace](https://huggingface.co).
 Both organizations commit research and engineering time to ensure that the collaboration runs smoothly and makes progress towards the pre-set goals.
 ServiceNow Research also makes their compute cluster available for large-scale training.

 ## Members
-The Big Code organisation is comprised of **core members** and **contributors**.
+We will shortly provide more details on the governance structure of the project.
+For now, the organization is comprised of **core members** and **contributors**.
 Core members dedicate a significant portion of their working time to the Big Code project whereas contributors advise on specific aspects of the project or take on smaller tasks.
-Contributors can be promoted to core members through a majority vote among the core contributors.

 ## Operations
 We run the Big Code project through the following tools and platforms: